 Looking for useful resources to help you in your communication or public relations studies at Fairfield?
 Download documents for communication majors and minors, find news and resources related to the field of communication and public relations, and check out Comm.Unity, the Department's Student Club.

 Please note: Many links provided on this page connect to downloadable files in PDF format, for which your computer requires Adobe Reader.
 If you do not have this application, download it for free.

 Academic Self-Monitoring Tools

-Academic Planning Guide (PDF)
+Academic Planning Guide for PR and Comm Majors

 A year-by-year guide of milestones and requirements that aspiring Communication Majors should fulfill in order to ensure adequate academic progress and timely completion of their degree.

-Academic Progress Worksheet (PDF)
+Academic Progress Worksheet for Communication Majors

 A useful tool for Communication Majors to keep track of their advancement towards completion of academic requirements for their degree.